 Dr. Sharma consults at our East Melbourne centre and offers the following types of hair transplant restoration

 - FUE – follicular unit extraction

 Dr Bevin Bhoyrul is a consultant dermatologist with an interest in hair and scalp disorders.
 As a dermatologist, he is proficient in skin procedures including face/scalp procedure.
 His in-depth knowledge of hair and scalp disorders also allows him to diagnose common and less common causes of hair loss.
 He is able to identify suitable candidates for hair transplantation.
 Furthermore, his experience with a variety of strategies to treat hair loss including medication and non-invasive techniques such as injections allows him to complement the results of hair transplantation.

-Dr Bhoyrul has undertaken training in hair transplantation under the supervision of renowned surgeons Dr Christian Bisanga (BHR Clinic, Belgium) and Dr Mario Marzola (MediHair Clinic, Australia), both for over a year, gaining experience of hair transplantation using the FUT and FUE methods, as well as body hair transplantation.
+Dr Bhoyrul has undertaken training in hair transplantation under the supervision of renowned hair transplanters, Dr Christian Bisanga (BHR Clinic, Belgium) and Dr Mario Marzola (MediHair Clinic, Australia), both for over a year, gaining experience in hair transplantation using the FUT and FUE methods, as well as body hair transplantation.

 Hair transplant procedure

 Generally, the procedure is performed under local anaesthetic and the patient is slightly sedated on the day of the procedure.
 The session can vary accordingly with the number of grafts.
 An average procedure takes between 8/12 hours.

 Immediately after a hair transplant